no222hj/1dv610-L2/README.md

 const simpleCharts = new SimpleCharts(dataSet)
 const barChart = simpleCharts.barChart()
 ```
-Each slice of the pie display on hover the corresponding datapoints argument, value and percent of the total dataset value.
+**Each slice of the pie display on hover the corresponding datapoints argument, value and percent of the total dataset value rounded to two decimals.**

 ![bar chart with three bars](./resources/tests/bar-chart/bar-chart-uneven-three-data.svg)

 ## Bar chart

-A bar chart is genereated and returned by plotBarChart()
+**A bar chart is genereated and returned by plotBarChart()**

+Example:
 ```
 const dataSet = [
   {argument: 'One', value: 1, color: '#219C90'},